Leaderboard

 5 points

-Time of photo 10.34 BST.
+40. Time of photo 10.34 BST.
 Ok, now not a brilliant photo I know, but I’m just out with the hound on his mid morning walkies, when I looked up at the sky, and saw that the sun was blood red!
 Now I’ve seen orange coloured suns at this hour, but only on hot sticky sultry summers days before a big thunderstorm breaks out.
 But never a red sun.
 Me thinks that hurricane Ophelia is going to make this an interesting day!
 Stay safe people.
-By the way, morning everyone.5 points
+By the way, morning everyone.

 5 points